-Watertruck is an innovative concept for the transport of goods on small waterways (CEMT I-IV) which can unlock the economic potential of a region by using small, self-propelled or unpropelled barges.
+Watertruck is an innovative concept for goods transport on small waterways (CEMT I-IV) that can unlock the economic potential of a region through the use of small, self-propelled or unpropelled, standardised barges

 As a first step, certain standards will be established in order to reduce production costs and improve the interoperability of the vessels, both in terms of sailing areas and in terms of cargo type.
 The standard design for different sizes of barges will be developed.

 As a first step in the trans-European rollout, a small fleet of (self-propelled) barges and pushers will be constructed and deployed in a large-scale trial phase, shipping a dedicated volume of cargo per year.

 Deadline for receipt of candidacies is August 12th at 15:00.

 The results of the trial phase will be combined with a financial toolbox, to create a Master Plan which will contain business cases for the construction and financing of a large European fleet of Watertruck+ vessels.

 |From June 20 to June 22, Watertruck+ was present at the TEN-T Days in Rotterdam.
 Amongst different representatives within the navigation sector, we also welcomed Flanders’ minister for mobility Ben Weyts at our booth.|